-The chief of the division of forestry shall cooperate with the Ohio agricultural research and development center, all state operated universities, and the department of agriculture.
+The chief of the division of forestry shall cooperate with all state operated universities and the department of agriculture.
 The chief, with the approval of the director of natural resources, may purchase or acquire by gift, donations, or contributions any interest in land suitable for forestry purposes.
 The chief may enter into agreements with the federal government or other agencies for the acquisition, by lease, purchase, or otherwise, of such lands as in the judgment of the chief and director are desirable for state forests, building sites, or nursery lands.
 The chief may expend funds, not otherwise obligated, for the management, development, and utilization of such lands.

 All lands purchased for forest purposes shall be deeded to the state, but the purchase price of such lands shall not be paid until the title thereof has been approved by the attorney general.
 The price of such lands shall not exceed the appropriation for such purposes.